dorkbox/SystemTray/README.md

 &nbsp;

 The following unique problems are also solved by this library:
- 1. *Sun/Oracle* system-tray icons on gnu/linux **do not** support images with transparent backgrounds
+ 1. *Sun/Oracle* system-tray icons on Linux/Unix **do not** support images with transparent backgrounds
- 1. *Sun/Oracle* system-tray and *SWT* system-tray implementations **do not** support app-indicators, which are necessary on different distributions of gnu/linux and unix
+ 1. *Sun/Oracle* system-tray and *SWT* system-tray implementations **do not** support app-indicators, which are necessary on different distributions of Linux/Unix
  1. *GtkStatusIcons* on GNOME3 desktop environments are hidden by default
  1. *Sun/Oracle* system-tray menus on Windows **look absolutely horrid**
  1. *Sun/Oracle* system-tray icons on Windows are **hard-coded** to a max size of 24x24 (it was last updated in *2006*)